CivicActions/guidebook/docs/04-how-we-work/tools/jira.md

 ## About Jira

-CivicActions uses [Jira](https://www.atlassian.com/software/jira) for many project management, work tracking and ticketing purposes, especially for larger projects.
+Civic Actions uses [Jira](https://www.atlassian.com/software/jira) for many project management, work tracking and ticketing purposes, especially for larger projects.
 Jira has enormous potential for integration with other tools, and works well with scrum, kanban and other agile methodologies.
 Compared to Trello, Jira is a more full-featured and complex way of tracking work.

 An overview originally created for GlobalNET may be helpful: <https://docs.google.com/a/civicactions.com/document/d/1euq7kh4M6J9-orOvOV2Aip_4IpfK35tGZvEfg1pvJrU/edit#heading=h.uaxvznm9nabz>